-In May 2016, Abby, a 7 year old Cavalier King Charles Spaniel was surrendered to Cavalier Rescue of Alabama.
+In May 2016, Abby, a 7 year old Cavalier King Charles Spaniel was surrendered to The Cavalier Rescue.
 It was clear that Abby's owners had not been able to properly care for her for quite some time as she arrived in very, very poor condition.

 Abby weighed in at 50 pounds!

 At least 30 pounds overweight, this was rock bottom for Abby but she embraced this journey which was full of a lot of love and much celebration.
 We worked along side Animal Rehabilitation/Physical Therapist, Dr. Cindy Grant, who was able to get Abby safely moving and exercising with hydrotherapy and other wonderful services.
 Once Abby COULD move, she LOVED it!
 Under strict supervision, Abby began her rehabilitation on the underwater treadmill.
 As her strength improved, she slowly transitioned to short walks, then swimming in a warm pool.
 Over time, the walks grew longer and more frequent, and her swimming distance increased as well.
 Abby was losing weight and getting strong!!!

 Abby will not be known for being overweight.
 Abby will be known for helping and inspiring others and for being the poster pup for success.
 Thank you to everyone who cheered Abby on during this journey.
 SHE DID IT!